top of page

 • BreakFree will host monthly gatherings designed to support fellowship and offer opportunities for Fellows to share together.

-Although BreakFree Education does not have a designated case manager to support the Fellows, we will work closely with other organizations in the cIty to support the Fellows with challenges that may arise and impact work performance.
+Although BreakFree Education does not have a designated case manager to support the Fellows, we will work closely with other organizations in the city to support the Fellows with challenges that may arise and impact work performance.
 Those include:

 • Transportation challenges